CRUDMehra/CRUD_MEHRA/README.md

 <h4 dir="auto" href="https://www.crudmehra.com/">About Me</h4>
 </br>
-I am an accomplished Senior Software Engineer - Android with an impressive track record at NetScape Labs, where I excel in designing and developing cutting-edge mobile applications tailored for the Android platform.
+I am an accomplished Senior Software Engineer - Android with an impressive track record, where I excel in designing and developing cutting-edge mobile applications tailored for the Android platform.
 With over 5 years of dedicated professional experience, I bring a wealth of expertise in mobile analytics, front-end development, and a versatile skill set encompassing Java and Kotlin.
-Additionally, I possess proficiency in Flutter and React Native, facilitating seamless adaptation to diverse programming languages.</br></br>
+Additionally, I possess proficiency in Flutter and React Native, facilitating seamless adaptation to diverse programming languages.

 My role is defined by a commitment to collaboration within a high-performing team of engineers, where I spearhead technical strategies, facilitate code reviews, provide mentorship to junior developers, and foster productive cross-functional partnerships.
 My dedication to delivering excellence is rooted in a profound understanding of Android development, incorporating the latest frameworks, design principles, and industry best practices.
 Furthermore, I have a proven record of seamlessly integrating third-party libraries, APIs, payment gateways, and BLE technology into my projects, enhancing their functionality and user experience.